smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 NB: in many cases, these operations may be simulated using very few operations as primitives; for example, PHY-level broadcast can be used to create SADLP-\*-level multi-cast by adding, for example, NEXT-HOP-NODE-ID.

-All SmartAnthill Devices SHOULD, and all SmartAnthill Retransmitting MUST implement some kind of collision avoidance (at least CSMA/CA, a.k.a. "listen before talk with random delay").
+All SmartAnthill Devices SHOULD, and all SmartAnthill Retransmitting Devices MUST implement some kind of collision avoidance (at least CSMA/CA, a.k.a. "listen before talk with random delay").

 Underlying Protocol Checksums
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^